pknviki95/Python/concepts/Datatypes/Tuple_datatypes/README.md

                 Negative variable[start index:end index:step]:  (1, 1)

 - **Tuple is read-only immutable object is any changes are tried to made using attribute like list it throws error - Attribute error**
-- **Based on above dir() function tuple doesn't have any write related operation only read related operations.**
+- **Based on below dir() function tuple doesn't have any write related operation only read related operations.**
 - **If any attributes used apart from available one it throws attribute error**

 ### [tuple_attribute_error.py](https://github.com/pknviki95/Python/tree/main/concepts/Datatypes/Tuple_datatypes/scripts/tuple_attribute_error.py) - tuple is read-only immutable object is any changes are tried to made using attribute like list it throws error - Attribute error: